richardalamo/biz_dev_public/data_engineering/README.md

 ## Set up RDS Table
 *Enable the following settings*

-- Security group inbound rules is set to Type: PostgreSQL, and source being your EC2 instance's security group.
+- Security group inbound rules is set to ```Type: PostgreSQL```, and source being your EC2 instance's security group.
 This will enable the connection needed for the EC2 instance to access RDS PostgreSQL when doing reads, writes, etc.
 - If on the ec2 instance for whatever reason there is an error claiming that there is no RDS database even if the database exists in the RDS Console, do the following:
 - Run
 ```bash